Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Lapid quoted Rafael Grossi, the Director-General of the IAEA, in response to a question as to whether Iran fulfilled its obligation to provide answers about its nuclear program: “Absolutely not.
 So far, Iran has not given us the technically credible explanations that we need to explain the origin of many traces of uranium… Let us have an explanation: if there was nuclear material there, where is it now?”

-Lapid also reiterated Israel will not be deterred by an agreement.
+Lapid also reiterated that an agreement would not deter Israel.
 “We have made it clear to everyone: if a deal is signed, it does not obligate Israel.
 We will act to prevent Iran from becoming a nuclear state.
 We are not prepared to live with a nuclear threat above our heads from an extremist, violent Islamist regime.
 This will not happen - because we will not let it happen.”

 Iran Backtracks